 Before we start, we need to issue a warning.
 While public betas are an awful lot more finished than developer betas, they're not full releases yet.
 That means using them carries a large element of risk.
-Bugs are likely, and to be expected, and these could hamper your daily use.
+Bugs are likely and to be expected, and these could hamper your daily use.
 However, it also carries the risk of bricking your Apple Watch entirely.
 While rare, it could certainly happen.
-As a result, don't risk a device you can't spare, or if you're not happy with the level of risk in downloading and running a beta product.
+As a result, don't risk a device you can't spare.

 With that warning out of the way, here's how to get started if you're happy with the risk.

-The first thing everyone should know about being a beta tester is that, while there are plenty of cool new features that might become available early, there's a chance that the beta could be completely broken and buggy.
-Signing up to participate in a beta test means that the user acknowledges the potential risks of using software before it's complete, but backing up your Apple Watch could sidestep permanent data loss if worst comes to worst.
-It's unlikely that a beta test for an Apple device would result in major damage done to it, but it's always a possibility so it's better to be safe than sorry.
+The first thing everyone should know about being a beta tester is that while there are plenty of cool new features that might become available early, there's a chance that the beta could be completely broken and buggy.
+Signing up to participate in a beta test means that the user acknowledges the potential risks of using software before it's complete, but backing up your Apple Watch could sidestep permanent data loss if worse comes to worst.
+It's unlikely a beta test for an Apple device would result in major damage done to it, but it's always a possibility, so it's better to be safe than sorry.

 Step 1: Make sure your watch is connected to a Wi-Fi network as well as your iPhone.